jimexist/surya-rs/README.md

           whether to generate heatmap
       --affinity-map
           whether to generate affinity map
-      --output-dir <OUTPUT_DIR>
-          output directory, under which the input image will be generating a subdirectory [default: ./surya_output] --device <DEVICE_TYPE>
+      --device <DEVICE_TYPE>
           device type, if not specified will try to use GPU or Metal [possible values: cpu, gpu, metal] --verbose